shanika04/apache_skywalking/docs/en/setup/backend/backend-setup.md

 The receivers have many different module names, you could read **Set receivers** document in the [link list](#advanced-feature-document-link-list).

-## Configuration Vocabulary
-All available configurations in `application.yml` could be found in [Configuration Vocabulary](configuration-vocabulary.md).

 ## Advanced feature document link list
 After understand the setting file structure, you could choose your interesting feature document.
 We recommend you to read the feature documents in our following order.